Our Stakeholder Engagement

 Majority interest in shares

-On 15 February 2023, the Company was notified of the following major interests (at or above 3%) in the issued ordinary shares of the Company in accordance with the Disclosure Guidance and Transparency Rules (DTR) 5:
+On 13 February 2024, the Company was notified of the following major interests (at or above 3%) in the issued ordinary shares of the Company in accordance with the Disclosure Guidance and Transparency Rules (DTR) 5:

 Shareholders | Number of ordinary shares | % shareholding | ||||

-Sustainable Capital Limited | 30 469 182 | 21.9 % | ||||
+Sustainable Capital Limited | 30 469 182 | 21.8 % | ||||

-Graff Investments Limited | 20 861 931 | 15.0 % | ||||
+Graff Investments Limited | 20 861 931 | 14.9 % | ||||

 Lansdowne Partners Limited | 18 677 221 | 13.4 % | ||||

-Aberforth Partners LLP | 16 812 950 | 12.1 % | ||||
+Aberforth Partners LLP | 16 709 450 | 12.0 % | ||||

-Gem Diamonds Holdings Limited | 9 325 000 | 6.7 % | ||||
+Gem Diamonds Holdings Limited1 | 9 325 000 | 6.7 % | ||||

-Hosking Partners LLP | 5 066 516 | 3.6 % |
+Hosking Partners LLP (UK) | 4 327 869 | 3.1 % |

-Employee interests include
+Employee interests include:

 Banks and other funders allow the Group to invest in capital projects and expansion opportunities.
-Insurance providers allow us to mitigate certain risk elements, and form part of the Group’s overall risk mitigation strategy.
+Insurance providers allow us to mitigate certain risk elements, and form part of the Group’s overall risk management strategy.

 The finance department engages with bankers and funders on an ongoing basis regarding facilities, compliance with covenants, and debt renegotiations.
-At each operation, the finance team regularly interacts with insurance brokers, with detailed engagement around renewal anniversaries and oversight from Group risk management.
+At each operation, the finance team regularly interacts with insurance brokers, with detailed engagement around renewal anniversaries with oversight from Group risk management.

-In December 2021, the Group-wide debt refinancing was successfully concluded with the renewal of the Group’s revolving credit facilities for an amount of US$74.1 million for a three-year period.
-US$31.1 million of the facilities are sustainability-linked loans (SLLs) where the margin and resultant interest rate will decrease if the Group meets certain carbon reduction and water conservation key performance indicators (KPIs).
+In December 2021, the Group-wide debt refinancing was successfully concluded with the renewal of the Group’s revolving credit facilities for an amount of US$71.0 million for a three-year period.
+US$29.9 million of the facilities are sustainability-linked loans (SLLs) where the margin and resultant interest rate will decrease if the Group meets certain carbon reduction and water conservation key performance indicators (KPIs).
 These KPIs are aligned to the Group’s sustainability strategy.

 Providers of finance interests include:

 We take a multi-level approach to stakeholder engagement, including monthly engagements with local community leaders, quarterly meetings with residents of local villages, and regular forums with district-level stakeholders and leadership.
-Letšeng’s Community Liaison Officer engages with the surrounding communities, government officials and community-elected representatives.
+Letšeng’s Community Liaison Officer (CLO) engages with the surrounding communities, government officials and community-elected representatives.

 Community needs and concerns include:

-Gem Diamonds’ sound customer relationships support demand for our unique diamonds and help to ensure that best prices are achieved.
+Gem Diamonds’ sound customer relationships support demand for our unique diamonds and help to ensure that the very best prices are achieved.
 We interact with customers regularly in the normal course of business and at tenders, and communicate through the Company website and press releases.
 Customers can access our electronic tender platform, which is used to provide specific tender-related information.

 Customers care about:

 The Government of the Kingdom of Lesotho is a 30% shareholder in Letšeng.
-We respect and adhere to regulations in all countries in which we operate and maintain good relationships with government and regulators.
+We respect and adhere to regulations in all countries in which we operate and maintain good relationships with governments and regulators.
 Engagements with regulators are held as appropriate.
 We interact with government regularly regarding operational challenges where support is required, regarding employment and progress on community initiatives, and to support local and national development priorities.